On July 31, Facebook will be updating the Terms of Service again. Why?

 Number one: why would you give people you barely know access to your private life?
 Just because you exchanged business cards at a conference, doesn’t mean they should see you on your Timeline sporting a skimpy bathing suit at the Jersey shore, or drinking beer from a boot in Berlin.

 The current U.S. administration may think it’s okay for Internet Service Providers to share our browsing history, financial information, health information, children’s information, social security number, and app usage.
-I disagree.
+I strongly disagree.

 I don’t want my private life to become publicly traded property.
 It’s literally none of other people’s business.